How We Handle Your Data

 Under the UK General Data Protection Regulation (UK GDPR), we must have a lawful basis for processing your personal data.
 We rely on the following bases:

-• Legitimate interests — we use analytics data to improve our site and services.
-We have assessed that this processing is proportionate and does not override your rights
+- Legitimate interests — we use our first-party analytics signal to improve our site and services.
+We have assessed that this processing is proportionate, privacy-light by design, and does not override your rights

 5. Cookies

 Cookies are small text files placed on your device when you visit a website.
-This site uses the following cookies:
+This site does not set any analytics or advertising cookies unless you accept them via the cookie banner described below.
+The following cookies are used:

 Managing cookies